J888/info-site-v2/README.md

 ## Stack

 - This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+- TypeScript for type safety.
+Define the shape of data to catch bugs early.
+Configured with `.tsconfig.json`
 - Bulma-React component library
 - S3 for file storage
 - Dynamo DB for storing articles (content and metadata both)